gdbooks/LegacyOpenGL/Chapter5/move_and_rotate.md

             GL.Translate(0, 2, 0);
             // No need to rotate for this example GL.Scale(1, 0.5, 1);

+            // Notice we set the light position and direction here!
             GL.Light(LightName.Light0, LightParamater.Position, lightPosition);

         GL.PopMatrix(); // Pop Flashlight